hzeller/gcode-multi-shell-extrude/README.md

      # now play around with the options and watch the changes
      $ ./multi-shell-extrude -h 5 -d 10 -w 0.3 -t BAAAABAAAABAAAA -P > output.ps

+The usual view displays exactly the layout on the print-bed.
+If you want to see how the screws nest, add the `-m` parameter (like Matryoshka, the nested doll), then they are all shown nested into each other

+![Matryoshka view][matryoshka]

 TODO
 ----